Azure-Samples/ms-identity-javascript-angular-tutorial/6-AccessControl/1-call-api-roles/README.md

 1. Open the `TodoListAPI\appsettings.json` file.
 1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of **TodoListAPI** app copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of **msal-dotnet-api** app copied from the Azure portal.

-### Register the client app (TodoListSPA)
+### Register the client app (msal-angular-spa)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `TodoListSPA`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-angular-spa`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.
    - In the **Redirect URI (optional)** section, select **Single-page application** in the combo-box and enter the following redirect URI: `http://localhost:4200/`.
 1. Select **Register** to create the application.